denpeshkov/cs-notes/Go Slices Internals.md

 ## Empty Slice

-Empty slice is just a slice with `len` equal to 0:
+Empty slice is just a slice with `len` and `cap` equal to 0 and `array` pointing to 'zero-sized' array:

 ```go
 slice {